sdruby/sdruby/README.markdown

 Thanks to UCSD, we're able to record SD Ruby meetings, and publish our talks as a video podcast.

+The podcast code can generate both an Atom feed and an RSS feed (with custom iTunes RSS extensions).

 ### Member Guide ###

 The member guide contains a list of all SD Ruby members.